Prabhat2912/Quiz-app/README.md

 2. Add the API key to your backend `.env` file as `GEMINI_API_KEY`
 3. This enables the AI-powered question generation feature

+#### Step 6: PWA (Optional)

+No extra setup required in dev.
+For best PWA testing:

+- Build the frontend (`npm run build`) and serve over HTTPS (Vercel recommended)
+- On mobile, open the site and use "Add to Home screen" / install prompt

 ### Running the Application

 #### Development Mode